demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/README.md

 ### azure-sentinel-watchlist-create-update
 ***
-Create or update a watchlists in Azure Sentinel.
+Create or update a watchlist in Azure Sentinel.

 #### Base Command